image of Grand Cayman's Stingray City

 image of Stingray City

 Fortunately, Stingray City isn’t an apparition like Atlantis or Emerald City.
 It’s a real place, bobbing in the Caribbean, offshore from Grand Cayman.
 And it’s definitely not a beach!
+It’s a sandbar and diving hotspot in the Cayman Islands.

 But, where is Stingray City in Cayman Island?
 Find it with quintessential island flair: first step, land on Grand Cayman.
 Second, charter a boat from Rum Point.
 Third, drift 2 miles out into the Caribbean sea.
 Fourth, dunk yourself into the North Sound.